-Charlotte has developed some clinically focused flash cards that help explain neuroanatomy & head and neck anatomy in an applied form to support medical undergraduates with integrating their knowledge.
+On this page we are sharing her clinically focused flashcards that help explain neuroanatomy and head & neck anatomy in an applied form to support medical students to integrate their knowledge.
 These images and their associated notes can also be found on our instagram page too.

 Hydrocephalus is an excessive accumulation of cerebrospinal fluid (CSF) in the brain .
 It causes the ventricular system to enlarge, which typically causes increased intracranial pressure.
 If it is not treated, it can lead to permanent brain damage.

 Symptoms of hydrocephalus can include headache , vomiting , blurred vision , poor